Skip to main content

 Preview Release

-This feature and the API used by this feature are pre-released.
-We are not currently providing quality assurance, so please use it at your own risk.
-Please note that these specifications may change without notice.
+This feature and the API used by this feature are in a pre-release phase.
+We do not guarantee quality at this time, so please use it at your own risk.
+Also, please note that these specifications may change without notice.

 Overview

-In addition to the UI provided as standard with Next Design, you can incorporate your own UI into the following areas to expand the model editing functionality.
+In addition to the UI included as standard in Next Design, you can extend the model editing functionality by integrating your own custom-developed UI into the following parts:

 • Editor